ramclen/documenting-dev/blog-posts/Learning-about-git/Learning-about-git.md

 canonical_url:
 ---

 In this post, I will try to give you some concepts to help you to start learning about git.
+Git is known by almost all programmers or even all of them.
+It manages all the changes made to your files and projects in an easy way.

 A way I love to see git is like a save state on a video game, if I fail in next boss I will restart from my previous state and I will give another try with a different strategy.

 So let us begin!

-# Git basics

-Git is a Version Control System known by almost all programmers or even all of them.
-It manages all the changes made to your files and projects in an easy way.
-So is important to know how it works.

 ## What is git?